stijsseling/community-widgets/widgets/media-server-history-by-titembaatar/README.md

 > [!NOTE]
 >
-> In the `parameters` you can change `limit`
-> I could not find a way to filter by media types.
+> In the `parameters` you can change `limit`.
+I could not find a way to filter by media types.
 If you want this feature, consider installing/using Tautulli.

 * `limit` - number of most recent played items to return